Republic of Singapore Navy: Maritime security and response vessels

 The Sentinel-class maritime security and response vessels (MSRV) are four refurbished Fearless-class patrol vessels.
 The refurbishment plan was announced in March 2020 in response to the increase of sea robberies within the region, and foreign intrusions of Singapore territorial waters.
 As part of the refit, non-lethal LRAD and laser warning systems were added to increase operational flexibility, while fenders were incorporated into the hull to enable quicker alongside operations of suspicious vessels.
 The forward part of the bridge was also reinforced with ballistic-resistant armour.

 The first two vessels MSRV Sentinel and MSRV Guardian entered operational service on 26 January 2021, with the latter two MSRV Protector and MSRV Bastion on 20 January 2022.
-Other than the MSRVs, the flotilla will also operate two tugboats, and will operate new purpose-built vessels from 2026.
+Other than the MSRVs, the flotilla will also operate two Maritime Security Tugboats (MSRTs), and will operate new purpose-built vessels from 2026.
 The ships form the Maritime Security and Response Flotilla of the RSN.